eProsima/AML-IP/amlip_demo_nodes/README.md

 ## Demo

 This intends to recreate a simple real scenario where *Computing Nodes* waits and answers tasks from *Main Nodes*.
-These nodes can be run from anywhere in the LAN, and as much of each kind as desired, and the workload of each *Main* will be distributed along the *Computing* available.
+These nodes can be run from anywhere in the LAN and as much of each kind as desired.
+Th workload of each *Main* will be distributed along the *Computing* available.
 This is done in a way that even C++ and Python and Sync and Async nodes can work together.

 This project intends to simulate what a real future AML network would look like,